 What if my child asks for a food that’s not on the table?

 A phrase I like to use is “not every meal will be our favorite but we can still eat it.”
 This isn’t forcing food but is reminding kids that we all have favorite foods.
-Allow the kids to serve themselves from the foods they want from what you’ve served and don’t insist that they take a certain amount of anything.
+Allow the kids to serve themselves from the foods you’ve served and don’t insist that they take a certain amount of anything.
 And tell them a specific time they can have that favorite food (if possible) to remind them they will have that food in the near future.

 We have a list of favorite dinners from each of the kids on our fridge, and it’s really helpful for me to reference when I’m planning meals.